angular/angular/aio/content/guide/router.md

 It has an `isLoggedIn` flag to tell you whether the user is authenticated.
 Its `login` method simulates an API call to an external service by returning an observable that resolves successfully after a short pause.
-The `redirectUrl` property will store the attempted URL so you could navigate to it after authenticating.
+The `redirectUrl` property stores the URL that the user wanted to access so you can navigate to it after authentication.

 <div class="alert is-helpful">

-To keep the stackblitz example simple, we will always redirect an un-authenticated user to `/admin`.
+To keep things simple, this example redirects unauthenticated users to `/admin`.

 </div>